mja65/Emu68-Imager/docs/download.md

 [https://mja65.github.io/Emu68-Imager/Software/Emu68Imager.zip](https://mja65.github.io/Emu68-Imager/Software/Emu68Imager.zip)

-The latest version is currently 1.0.3.
+The latest version is currently 1.0.4.
 Changes since 1.0 are:

+1.0.4

+- Fixed issue with DOpus and Kickstart 3.1 where DOpus would search for drawer .info file in default 3.2 location that did not exist
+- Updated install packages to include XPK (included in live updates)
+- Added Picasso96 ENV "DisableAmigaBlitter" setting to prevent graphical corruption arising with the most recent PeterK icon.library version under Kickstart 3.1 and using a RGB Workbench screen where clicking on icons could result in graphical corruption

 1.0.3